-Lemon Myrtle (Backhousia citriodora) is native to Queensland tropical rainforest areas.
-Some Lemon Myrtle has found a new niche in New South Wales.
-Crushing the leaves of the Lemon Myrtle releases the volatile citral oils and gives a beautiful lemon fragrance and flavour, a cross between Lemon and Lemongrass with a hint of Kaffir Lime.
+Lemon Myrtle (Backhousia citriodora) a native of Queensland's tropical rainforests has found a new niche on the Mid North Coast of New South Wales.
+Oil extraction from the leaves of the Lemon Myrtle by steam releases the volatile citral oils and gives a beautiful lemon essential oil full of fragrance and flavour.
+Some what like a cross between Lemon oil and Lemongrass oil with a hint of Kaffir Lime.
 Foods can be flavored with the leaves and the oil.
 Both impart a strong lemon scent to the dish.
 The pure extracted essential oil is extremely strong, as a result it can cause irritation and even burns in some sensitive individuals if applied directly to the skin in its undiluted state.
-The oil produced is very strong.
+The oil produced is very intense.
 You will not require much to produce a massage oil, I would recommend about 5 drops to 100ml of carrier oil.
 The oil can be used with great success in cooking.
 When combined into a soap it presents no negative effects and produces a fine fragrance.

 On the North Coast of NSW